English at Muscliff Primary School

 How do we teach phonics?

 We love Little Wandle!
-When researching which phonics scheme to follow in school, we found that Little Wandle was THE programme that stood out: the expectations set out by Little Wandle are high.
+When researching which phonics scheme to follow in school, we found that Little Wandle was THE programme that stood out for us: the expectations set out by Little Wandle are high.
 And expectations should be high!
 We want all children to achieve well in phonics as a springboard to their future success as readers.
-The support families and teachers to help children read to a high standard and reach their potential in reading is of a very good quality.
-Additionally, it is made for teachers by teachers and Little Wandle Letters and Sounds Revised also draws on the latest research into how children learn best; how to ensure learning stays in children’s long term memory and how best to enable children to apply their learning to become highly competent readers.
+LW supports families and teachers to help children read to a high standard and reach their potential in reading.
+Little Wandle Letters and Sounds Revised also draws on the latest research into how children learn best; how to ensure learning stays in children’s long term memory and how best to enable children to apply their learning to become highly competent readers.

-Reception and Year 1 are fully resourced with the latest books from to support their phonics learning (both in school and at home) and all children read books that are appropriately matched to their phonic knowledge.
+Reception and Year 1 (and Year 2 upwards where appropriate) are fully resourced with the latest books from to support their phonics learning (both in school and at home) so that all children read the books that are appropriately matched to their phonic knowledge.

 Which reading schemes do we follow?